MahApps/mahapps.github.com/guides/styles.md

 {
     public void ChangeAppStyle()
     {
-        // get the theme from the window var theme = ThemeManager.DetectAppStyle(this);

-        // now set the Red accent and dark theme ThemeManager.ChangeAppStyle(this,
+        // set the Red accent and dark theme only to the current window ThemeManager.ChangeAppStyle(this,
                                     ThemeManager.GetAccent("Red"),
                                     ThemeManager.GetAppTheme("BaseDark"));